kubernetes/enhancements/keps/sig-network/1880-multiple-service-cidrs/README.md

   can set this fields to the desired default, so the allocation logic doesn't have to handle it.
 - Removing the apiserver flags that define the service IP CIDRs, though that may be possible in the future.
-- Any admin or cluster wide process related to Services, like automating the default Service CIDR range, though, this KEP will implment the behaviours and primitives necessaries to perform those kind of operations automatically.
+- Any admin or cluster wide process related to Services, like automating the default Service CIDR range, though, this KEP will implement the behaviours and primitives necessaries to perform those kind of operations automatically.

 ## Proposal